Camera Perspective Simulator

 The Advantage: Vertical lines in the background remain perfectly straight.

-The Problem: To place eyes in the top third, you have to adjust camera height based on distance.
-Worse, if you lean or go forward towards the camera (while the camera is lower than your eyes), your eyes will rise in the frame.
+The Problem: To place the eyes on the upper rule-of-thirds line, you need to adjust the camera height depending on the distance.
+For example, if you lean forward or move closer to the camera (while the camera is positioned lower than your eye level), the eyes will move up in the frame.

-This is what the "Apply Solution" button does.
-We set the camera lens height ($H$) exactly to the subject's eye height ($h$).
+This is what the "Constant Eye Level" mode calculates.
+We set the camera lens height (H) exactly to the subject's eye height (h).

-The Math: The angle $\alpha$ from the lens to the eye is calculated by arctan((h - H) / d).
-If $H = h$, the numerator is 0, so the angle is always $0^\circ$.
+The Math: The angle α from the lens to the eye is calculated by arctan((h - H) / d).
+If H = h, the numerator is 0, so the angle is always 0°.

 This means the eyes are always on the "Optical Horizon".
 To place them on the upper third line, we simply tilt the camera down by a fixed angle.
-Now, no matter if Mike stands 1 meter or 10 meters away, his eyes travel along the optical axis and stay "glued" to that specific line.
+This angle depends on the focal length and aspect ratio.
+We calculate the required tilt θ using: θ = arctan(1/3 · tan(vFOV / 2)) (where vFOV is the vertical Field of View).

 This technique is perfect for dynamic YouTubers who move forward and backward a lot to keep retention high.
 Your framing remains stable.
-While tilting introduces slight vertical convergence in the background, this is usually negligible for talking head shots compared to the benefit of consistent eye contact.
+While tilting introduces slight vertical convergence in the background (so-called "keystoning"), this is usually negligible for talking head shots compared to the benefit of consistent eye contact.